 Ask how future-proof your website will be

-They may mention things like the best framework to use, the best CMS, coding best practices, and responsiveness.
+They may mention the best framework to use, the best CMS, coding best practices, and responsiveness.
 If so, that’s a good indication they will have what it takes to build a future-proof website.

-Ask how difficult will site changes be in a few years from now?
+Ask how difficult site changes will be in a few years from now?

-Even the most future-proof website will need to be updated every now and then.
+Even the most future-proof website will need to be updated now and then.
 What you are ultimately looking for now is a website that will be easy to update when that time comes.

 FURTHER READING: Small Web Design Changes Can Make a Big Difference